 Competitors you might want to consider

 With the ongoing problems related to Huawei phones, many people who previously attached themselves to the brand might be looking for alternatives.
 Without a doubt, Huawei’s biggest competitor is Samsung.
-Both companies create multiple lines of Android smartphones at various price points, and the two firms are currently neck-and-neck as far as being the largest smartphone manufacturer in the world goes.
+Both companies create multiple lines of Android smartphones at various price points, and the two firms were once neck-and-neck as far as being the largest smartphone manufacturer in the world goes (Samsung is now number one while Huawei is no longer in the top five).

 Because of the Huawei ban, Samsung is likely to grow ever larger over the next few years.
 Most consumers who wanted to buy Huawei phones but now won’t will likely instead go for the next-biggest player.